 You’ll probably smell Garrett’s before you see it.
 The gourmet popcorn shop has been filling Chicago streets with their irresistible buttery scent since 1949.
 Grab a bag of Garrett Mix®, which blends Garrett’s famous CaramelCrisp® and CheeseCorn varieties.
 The mix was developed in answer to fans’ requests for sweet and savory all in one bite.
 You’ll find multiple Garrett’s locations throughout Chicago.

 Treat yourself to Vosges famous truffles made with exotic ingredients like oysters, wild Tuscan fennel pollen, and Hungarian paprika.
 The luxe chocolate brand uses organic and sustainable ingredients from around the world to craft their creative bars and truffles.
 Check out their classic purple gift boxes where you can try a bite of everything.
-You’ll find locations on The Magnificent Mile, in Lincoln Park, and at O’Hare International Airport.
+You’ll find locations on The Magnificent Mile and at O’Hare International Airport.

 Frango Mints at Macy’s on State Street

 Take a sugary bite out of Chicago history with the famed Frango Mint.
 The addicting combo of smooth milk chocolate and refreshing mint dates back to 1927, when it was the signature chocolate of Marshall Field & Company.
 Pick up a box while checking out the department store’s original flagship location, now the Macy’s on State Street.

 Katherine Anne Confections